 What are the different grooming models?

-This kind of exploitation can include the sexual trafficking of young people, either across different countries or simply within one city.
+The organised trafficking, or network trafficking model, can be wide-reaching, spanning across entire cities or even countries.
 Young people can become victims in the 'buying and selling' of sexual services as perpetrators look to network with their fellow criminals.

 Even the young people involved in the organisation of the trafficking process can themselves be forced to recruit new targets into the network.
 Due to the fact that this model often involves numerous victims and offenders, it is usually widely reported in the media.

 What is the 'party lifestyle' model?

 The 'party lifestyle' model typically involves young people being groomed in a group, getting invited to parties in their local area.
 Children are often taught to believe that there is strength in numbers so therefore less danger, but this is an intentional ploy by the perpetrators to ensure the process is viewed as 'normal'.

 Young people are then usually plied with 'treats' such as alcohol or drugs, with these later removed until repayment (often through sexual activity) can be agreed.
 Because children are targeted in a group, they may not want to be left out or might feel scared of the repercussions of saying 'no', which is something perpetrators often take advantage of.

 If you uncover a case of child sexual exploitation, it is crucial that the victim is never blamed.
 It is likely that the perpetrator will have already made the victim feel it is their fault, so you must help the young person to realise that this is not the case.

 At Virtual College, we have a range of e-learning safeguarding courses that are designed to help parents, teachers and youth workers understand more about protecting their children from harm.
 Explore our online safeguarding courses here.